tpetricek/cv/data/collaboration.md

   - range: 2016 – 2018
   - start: 2016
   - institution: The Alan Turing Institute
-  - role: Member
+  - role: Co-Investigator
-  - label: Reshaped the project to allow integration of work by 3 post-docs and 1 PhD student.
+  - label: Joined and reshaped the project to allow integration of work by 3 post-docs and 1 PhD student.

 * ExtremeXP
   - range: 2023 – present